HanLab-BME-MTU/applications/EB3Tracker/GUIs/plusTipTrackViz_README.txt

 ---------------------------------------------------------------------------
 3. Choose Frame Range (OPTIONAL)

 Default is all frames.
-The frame range chosen here will be applied to 5a, 5c, and 5d.
-5b uses data from all the frames regardless of the frame range chosen here.
+For 5a, partial tracks will be shown if they exist partially outside the frame range.
+For 5b, partial tracks are exluded from the scatterplot and overlay if "Remove tracks at start/end" is checked.

 ---------------------------------------------------------------------------
 4. Select Output Directory (OPTIONAL)